-Mulligan has also written about poets and political literary myths, representations of the Israelites, gender, sovereignty and depictions of the body politic, and the role of geography, in Irish, Welsh and Icelandic narratives.
-She is co-editor of Moving Words: Literacies, Texts and Verbal Communities of the Nordic Middle Ages (forthcoming, Brepols), and received National Endowment for the Humanities and Fulbright fellowships to complete her current book project A Landscape of Words: Ireland, Britain, and the Poetics of Irish Space from 700-1250.
-Her publications have appeared in the journals Speculum, Journal of English and Germanic Philology, Studies in Philology and Cambrian Medieval Celtic Studies, and in the volumes Constructing Gender in Medieval Ireland (Palgrave Macmillan, 2013) and Norman Tradition and Transcultural Heritage (Ashgate, 2013).
-She has held major research fellowships at the University of Nottingham, University of Oxford, the Centre for Viking and Medieval Studies (Oslo), University of Michigan, the Institute for Research in the Humanities (Madison, Wisconsin), and the Centre for Medieval Studies (Bergen).
+Professor Mulligan has also written about poets and political literary myths, gender, sovereignty and depictions of the body politic, and the role of geography in Irish and Icelandic narratives.
+She is co-editor of Moving Words: Literacies, Texts and Verbal Communities of the Nordic Middle Ages (Brepols, 2019).
+Her publications have appeared in the journals Speculum, Journal of English and Germanic Philology, Studies in Philology, and Cambrian Medieval Celtic Studies, and in the volumes Constructing Gender in Medieval Ireland (Palgrave Macmillan, 2013) and Norman Tradition and Transcultural Heritage (Ashgate, 2013).
+In additon to her NEH and Fulbright awards, she has held major research fellowships at the University of Oxford, the Centre for Viking and Medieval Studies (Oslo), University of Michigan, the Institute for Research in the Humanities (Madison, Wisconsin), and the Centre for Medieval Studies (Bergen).